dios-david/zodotenv/README.md

 });
 ```

-> [!CAUTION]
-> If the environment variable doesn’t match the Zod schema, zodotenv will throw an error.
-Simple as that.
+⚠️ _If the environment variable doesn’t match the Zod schema, zodotenv will throw an error.
+Simple as that._

 ### Grab your values with `config(...)`